nicoloceneda/QR-HFDTD-RNN/README.md

 # Using Python on Your Computer

-WRDS provides an interface that allows users to query WRDS data when running Python on locally.
-To access the data, which is stored on a PostgreSQL database, WRDS provides a in-house Python module *wrds*, which can be installed as follows:
+WRDS provides an interface that allows users to query WRDS data when running Python locally.
+To access the data, which is stored on a PostgreSQL database, WRDS provides the in-house Python module *wrds*, which can be installed as follows:

 ```
-Install wrds module (from Terminal)
+Install wrds module (from Terminal):

 pip install wrds
 ```